Isabelle with Alejandro (in car)

 In 1959, Alejandro and Isabelle retired to Italy and founded the De Tomaso motor company, which produced both single-seater racing cars and exotic sports models for the road.
 Isabelle was involved with the design and was responsible for the idea and name behind De Tomaso's two performance saloons of the 1970s, the Longchamp and the Deauville.
 Both are named after French racecourses; by this time she was the owner of a string of racehorses.

-Later in life, Isabelle's interests leaned much more towards the four-legged variety than the four-wheeled.
-As well as racehorses, she continues to breed prizewinning Cocker Spaniels to this day.
+Later in life, Isabelle's interests leaned back towards the four-legged variety than the four-wheeled.
+She and her sister, Hope Haskell Jones, established a successful breeding line of racehorses.
+As well as horses, she continues to breed prizewinning Cocker Spaniels to this day.

 (Image source unknown)